Frequency

 • A bright, slightly metallic quality that feels alert without being sharp.

-• A sense of being more willing to begin a task that had been sitting on the to-do list.
+• A sense of being more willing to begin a task that had been sitting on the list.

 • Try it in the morning or early afternoon rather than just before sleep.